dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 seeing as one before going further — the plan below is what those four lines of advice are describing:

-{{< image src="fig-plan-tree.svg" title="The plan as a tree, rows flowing upward: three sequential scans at the bottom, two of them feeding hash builds, two hash joins above those, and a Hash Aggregate under the query.
-Nothing in the tree carries a number, because this plan was taken with COSTS OFF." >}}
+\include-explain-plan-diagram{The plan as a tree, rows flowing upward: three sequential scans at the bottom, two of them feeding hash builds, two hash joins above those, and a Hash Aggregate under the query.
+Nothing in the tree carries a number, because this plan was taken with COSTS OFF.}

 That trailing block under the plan is the whole idea.
 Four lines, describing four decisions the planner made: which table drives the join